AndRossi/Kelpie/README.md

     * *h* is the dropout applied after a hidden layer;
     * *feat* is the feature dropout;

-After the models have been trained, evaluating them yields the following metrics:
+After the models have been trained, their evaluation yields the following metrics:

 <p align="center">
 <img width="60%" alt="model_results" src="https://user-images.githubusercontent.com/6909990/135614004-db1cff3a-68db-447d-bb9c-3c7f05426957.png">